Balkan sworn virgins: Overview

 A person can become a sworn virgin at any age.
 Motivations for doing so include personal desire, to avoid forced marriage, or to satisfy familial obligations.
 One becomes a sworn virgin by swearing an irrevocable oath, in front of twelve village or tribal elders, to adopt the role and practice celibacy.
 After this, sworn virgins live as men and others relate to them as such, usually though not always using masculine pronouns to address them or speak about them to other people.
 In Slavic languages with three grammatical genders, they are never spoken about in the third gender.
 Sworn virgins may dress in male clothing, use a male name, carry a gun, smoke, drink alcohol, take on male work, act as the head of a household (for example, living with a sister or mother), play music, sing, and sit and talk socially with men.
 Sworn virgins occupy a formal, socially defined masculine role.
 The New York Times referred to the practice as "a centuries-old tradition in which women declared themselves men so they could enjoy male privilege".
+Said privilege is connected to performing a male role in duties and behaviour, including a strong misogyny found in many sworn virgins.
+It marks a separation from their birth gender, evident in one refusing to even directly talk to a female researcher: "Mikaš did not consider Gušić worthy of their conversion."

 According to Marina Warner, the sworn virgin's "true sex will never again, on pain of death, be alluded to either in [his] presence or out of it."
 Similar practices occurred in some societies of indigenous peoples of the Americas.

 Breaking the vow was once punishable by death, but it is doubtful that this punishment is still carried out.
 Many sworn virgins today still refuse to go back on their oath because their community would reject them for breaking the vows.
 However, it is sometimes possible to take back the vows if the reasons or motivations or obligations to family which led to taking the vow no longer exist.